-- 12.10 A partnership approach between the Parish Council, Buckinghamshire Council and potential developers will be required to improve highway safety and minimise conflicts between road traffic, cyclists, horse riders, and pedestrians.
-It is intended to support new ways of managing the traffic throughout the parish by promoting pedestrian and cyclist safety and resident well-being through lower traffic speeds and traffic volumes. - 12.11 The NMNP questionnaire highlighted concerns regarding the lack of pavements around the village.
-This is increasingly important in a village where there are several well supported local community facilities and villagers regularly walk around the village and in the surrounding fields and footpaths. - 12.12 The challenges for pavement provision in this village are as follows: - The pavement is not complete for several roads within the Settlement Boundary. - The central historic part of the village is characterized by narrow lanes with no pavements. - Walking access to the village school (from bus stop and main roads into the village) is via narrow roads both in the immediate vicinity of and leading to the school.
+- 12.11 A partnership approach between the Parish Council, Buckinghamshire Council and potential developers will be required to improve highway safety and minimise conflicts between road traffic, cyclists, horse riders, and pedestrians.
+It is intended to support new ways of managing the traffic throughout the parish by promoting pedestrian and cyclist safety and resident well-being through lower traffic speeds and traffic volumes. - 12.12 The NMNP questionnaire highlighted concerns regarding the lack of pavements around the village.
+This is increasingly important in a village where there are several well supported local community facilities and villagers regularly walk around the village and in the surrounding fields and footpaths. - 12.13 The challenges for pavement provision in this village are as follows: - The pavement is not complete for several roads within the Settlement Boundary. - The historic centre is characterized by narrow lanes with no pavements. - Walking access to the village school (from bus stop and main roads into the village) is via narrow roads both in the immediate vicinity of and leading to the school.
 School Hill and Townsend are without pavements and Church Street does not have a pavement for its whole length.
 The hazard is further exaggerated since there are few dedicated and separate parking spots for school drop-off.
-Cars park along the access roads which lack pavements except directly in front of the school building. - Parking is restricted outside the community facilities and where there is no pavement, parked cars often block access for pedestrians. - 12.13 Further details are set out in the Pavements background paper attached as an Annex to the Design Code. - 12.14 Where any new development is proposed, the pavement network should be improved to assist in encouraging pedestrians.
+Cars park along the access roads which lack pavements except directly in front of the school building. - Parking is restricted outside the community facilities and where there is no pavement, parked cars often block access for pedestrians. - 12.14 Where any new development is proposed, the pavement network should be improved to assist in encouraging pedestrians. - 12.15 Policy Map 9 shows the current extent of pedestrian paths and pavements in the village, and further details are also set out in the Pavements background paper attached as an Annex to the Design Code.

-12.15 With various equestrian facilities throughout the parish (including at the far end of Quainton Road, St Johns Road and Marstonfields Road), horses are frequently observed in the village whilst being taken for their daily exercise - riding typically on the existing roads, particularly during the winter months.
+12.16 With various equestrian facilities throughout the parish (including at the far end of Quainton Road, St Johns Road and Marstonfields Road), horses are frequently observed in the village whilst being taken for their daily exercise - riding typically on the existing roads, particularly during the winter months.
 This presents a hazard with cars driving at speed on blind bends throughout the village, and particularly on Quainton Road.